daeaston/ACI_RoCEv2/mkdocs-site/docs/lab-guides/lab4-bruno/import-collection.md

 ![Bruno](../../assets/images/image028.png)

 - The Collection is on the left-hand side of the screen.
-Click it, and a pop-up will appear.
-Choose Safe Mode:
+Click it:

 ![Bruno](../../assets/images/image029.png)